 Arl Eamon's letter to him implies that he didn't like the idea of dumping Anora, and it took almost a year for him to come around.
 It's unclear how many of those ideas were his.

-Some see her as a strong queen determined to maintain her throne who was unwilling to believe that Loghain was truly evil because he's her father, and that she is ultimately determined to do what's best for Ferelden; she joins the Grey Warden on her own initiative, and her doubt in Alistair's ability to be a good king is quite frankly well justified, what with him being illegitimate, having no previously demonstrated leadership skills, and not even wanting the throne in the first place.
+Some see her as a strong queen determined to maintain her throne who was unwilling to believe that Loghain was truly evil because he's her father, and that she is ultimately determined to do what's best for Ferelden; she joins the Grey Warden on her own initiative, and her doubt in Alistair's ability to be a good king is quite frankly justified, what with him being illegitimate, having no previously demonstrated leadership skills, and not even wanting the throne in the first place.
 Support her and let her father find redemption, and she's even willing to marry a male human noble Grey Warden.

 On the other hand, reject her and watch her abandon you at the Landsmeet and switch back to supporting her father, even at the exact moment that doing so would only risk prolonging Ferelden's civil war and losing support of the armies the Warden has personally gathered.
 Anora wants what's best for Ferelden so long as that still includes her being in power and no danger to herself.
 So where do her loyalties ultimately lie: the people of Ferelden, or herself?

 Narm: Her Rousing Speech.
 In contrast to Alistair's more steady diction, the voice actress doesn't deliver with as much strength.